Your Missed Rust Class

 .

-Back to the topic.
 The generated future seems to be an enum

 Translating it to Rust code we get this:

-.
+point.
 It’s pretty simple and only contains the future

 generated by tokio::fs::File::open::<T>()